jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 #### GNOME Forks: Mate

-The [Mate desktop](https://mate-desktop.org/ "Webpage mate desktop") (pronounced *mah-tay*) is a fork and maintaining of the older GNOME 2 platform.
+The [Mate desktop](https://mate-desktop.org/ "Webpage mate desktop") (pronounced *mah-tay*) is a fork maintaining the older GNOME 2 platform.
 Linus Torvalds was quoted as saying, *"People don't want Gnome 2 because it was a pinnacle of some GUI design.
-They want it because Gnome 3 removed features they used, and made it harder to get their work done[^38]..."*
+They want it because Gnome 3 removed features they used, and made it harder to get their work done[^38]..."*.

 #### GNOME Forks: Cinnamon